jbouny/jbouny/contents/en/projects/project_7.md

 ---
 title: A Scalable Web Tetris
-image: ../images/projets/thumbnails/asw-tetris.jpg
+image: asw-tetris.jpg
 url: http://jeremybouny.fr/tetris
 ---

+Implementation of a modular Tetris game.
+Strong separation between the view layer and the logic layer, allowing view selection on the fly.

-Scalable wet tetris with different views: ASCII / 2D / 3D
+Views realized in ASCII Art / 2D canvas / WebGL.